pymc-devs/pymc-examples/myst_nbs/causal_inference/difference_in_differences.myst.md

 az.plot_trace(idata, var_names="~mu");
 ```

-## Posterior prediction
+### Posterior prediction
 NOTE: Technically we are doing 'pushforward prediction' for $\mu$ as this is a deterministic function of it's inputs.
+Posterior prediction would be a more appropriate label if we generated predicted observations - these would be stochastic based on the normal likelihood we've specified for our data.
+Nevertheless, this section is called 'posterior prediction' to emphasise the fact that we are following the Bayesian workflow.

 ```{code-cell} ipython3
 t = np.linspace(-0.5, 1.5, 100)